planrich/normalmap/README.md

     Waf: Leaving directory `/home/rich/proj/normalmap/build'
     'build' finished successfully (0.179s)

-The binary can the be copied from `build/normalmap`.
+The binary can then be copied from `build/normalmap`.

 Attribution
 ---